Wang-Lin-boop/GeminiMol/README.md

 We welcome community contributions of extension tools based on the GeminiMol model, etc. If you have any questions not covered in this overview, please contact the GeminiMol Developer Team at wangl@shanghaitech.edu.cn.
 We would love to hear your feedback and understand how GeminiMol has been useful in your research.
 Share your stories with us at wangl@shanghaitech.edu.cn or baifang@shanghaitech.edu.cn.

-In addition to GitHub, we offer a WeChat community to provide a forum for discussion between users.
-You can access the community's QR code by following the "蛋白矿工" on WeChat.

 ## 😃 Acknowledgements

 We appreciate the technical support provided by the engineers of the high-performance computing cluster of ShanghaiTech University.
 Lin Wang also thanks Jianxin Duan, Gaokeng Xiao, Quanwei Yu, Zheyuan Shen, Shenghao Dong, Huiqiong Li, Zongquan Li, and Fenglei Li for providing technical support, inspiration and help for this work.